The Mountain Club of South Africa

 Hut Capacity (for bookings)

-• Maximum 16 people per night
+• 12 people per night in the hut

 The Du Toit’s Kloof Memorial Hut is large and peaceful with shady trees, a pool, braai area, and adjacent camping just 100m from the car.
 It’s a convenient base for hiking and climbing in the Du Toit’s valley, and for accessing Agtertafelberg Hut.